-The second test is where the benefits may well exceed the amount of premiums receivable, but all or substantially the whole of the policy benefits are payable due to death, disablement, illness or unemployment.
+The second test applies when the benefits exceed the amount of premiums receivable, but all or substantially the whole of the policy benefits are payable due to death, disablement, illness or unemployment.
 Policies under which annuities are being paid are specifically excluded from being classified as a risk policy.